joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/23/sports/baseball/mets-marlins.html?searchResultPosition=4

 **Yankees Flex Their (Pitching) Muscles in Sweep of White Sox**\
-`Aaron Judge won Sunday’s game with a walk-off walk, but a dominant stretch by Yankees starters should have opponents alarmed.`\
+`Aaron Judge won the series finale with a walk-off walk, but a dominant stretch by Yankees starters should have opponents alarmed.`\
 https://nytimes.com/2021/05/23/sports/baseball/yankees-white-sox.html?searchResultPosition=5

 **How Joe Biden Can Win a Nobel Peace Prize**\